Research Goals

 -

-$1,000.00 Research grant received 10/22/2018 for the Group, “Behavioral Complexities at High Elevation: Assessing prehistoric Landscape Use and behavioral patterning in the alpine regions of the Greater Yellowstone Ecosystem.”
+$1,000.00 Research grant received 10/22/2018 for the project, “Behavioral Complexities at High Elevation: Assessing prehistoric Landscape Use and behavioral patterning in the alpine regions of the Greater Yellowstone Ecosystem.”

 -